-At Kinsta, we offer an uptime guarantee backed by our Service Level Agreement (“SLA”).
-Each site runs in a single Linux container, with the database running as a service within the site container.
-We do not run multiple load-balanced instances of each site.
-If you’d like to learn more, check out our article about our Kinsta architecture.
+At Kinsta, whilst we do not offer high availability (HA) hosting, we do offer a Service Level Agreement (SLA) backed uptime guarantee.
+At Kinsta, every site on our platform runs in a single Linux container, and the site database runs as a service within the site container, all built on Google Cloud Platform (GCP) and Cloudflare.
+We do not run multiple load-balanced instances of each site infrastructure.

-- Sites with reverse proxy setups where the primary domain isn’t redirecting to the target URL can’t be monitored.
+- Reverse proxy sites where the primary domain isn’t redirecting to the target URL.

-- Sites where the primary domain doesn’t resolve to the install/site it’s been added to, or if it redirects to another domain in the same domain list can’t be monitored.
+- If the primary domain doesn’t resolve to the install where it’s added or it has a redirect to another domain (listed in the same site’s domain list).

 - When a site is in maintenance mode, it might return a 503 response.